sgrottel/status-light/README.md

 Missing status signal events can change the reported status from the last pushed status, e.g. when a device is not longer sending in status, it's signal can change to yellow (a warning) or red (an error), to call for attention and investigation.

 ## Status Storage Host
-The [Status Storage Host](./doc/status_storage.md) is a web service backend to store and evaluate status signals.
+The [Status Storage Host](./storage/README.md) is a web service backend to store and evaluate status signals.
-It offers three API access levels, to _push_ status signal events, to _query_ status signal info, and to _manage_ all stored data.
+It offers three API access levels, to _post_ status signal events, to _query_ status signal info, and to _manage_ all stored data.
 You can find [more info in it's dedicated documentation](./doc/status_storage.md).

 The reference implementation of the Status Storage Host in this project is written in Php.